3 Results

 The model selected based on AIC lacks a treatment x species interaction, suggesting that there is not evidence that treatments affected species differentially.
 It also lacks a treatment x year interaction.
 This means that there was not enough evidence to support that treatment was related to changes in growth rate.

-The inclusion of treatment factors in the model (0.001 ≤ p < 0.03) suggests that the levels of treatment were associated with different growth rates across species and years.
-And the species x year interaction (p < 0.001) suggests changes in growth rates are different for redwood and tanoak (Figure 3.4).
+The inclusion of treatment factors in the model (0.001 ≤ p < 0.03) indicated that the levels of treatment were associated with different growth rates across species and years.
+And the species x year interaction (p < 0.001) suggested that changes in growth rates were different for redwood and tanoak (Figure 3.4).

 Redwood followed a similar pattern but with more pronounced differences between treatments.
 Height increment for redwood in the GS treatment was 0.96 m yr-1, which was about 0.4 m yr-1 greater than in the HD treatment (p = 0).
 Additionally, there was evidence that the GS treatment led to greater height increment than the LD treatment by about 0.17 m yr-1 (p = 0).
 And the LD treatment was higher than the HA treatment by about 0.15 m yr-1 (p = 0).